Background

 So if the covert narcissist is in company and let's say he's a man and his intimate partner is a woman, although as I said, half of all narcissists are women and 10 to 20 percent of population are homosexual.
 So you can definitely apply everything I'm saying to all these combinations.

-And by the way, cerebral narcissist, when I say cerebral narcissist, it doesn't matter if they are actively cerebral or if they are, they have temporarily transitioned to a somatic phase because there's a dominant type and a recessive type.
+And by the way, when I say cerebral narcissist, it doesn't matter if they are actively cerebral or if they have temporarily transitioned to a somatic phase because there's a dominant type and a recessive type.

 A cerebral narcissist in whatever stage, a cerebral narcissist would typically, and a covert narcissist, would typically encourage their intimate partners to cheat, to seek others.